nasermirzaei89/ketabdoozak/infra/dev/README.md

 Install from https://www.telepresence.io/docs/install/client

-Install the Traffic Manager
+Install the Traffic Manager:

 ```shell
 telepresence helm install --request-timeout 1m
 ```

+If it failed, just retry it.

-Connect to the cluster
+Then, connect to the cluster:

 ```shell
 telepresence connect